Urban Humanities (B.A.)

 or EAES 391 Quantitative Methods in Geography and Urban Studies

-or HIST 270 Introduction to Digital History
+or HIST 270 Digital History

 or HIST 466 Historical Geographic Information Systems and Mapping